ComputeCanada/magic_castle/docs/README.md

-When scaling the compute node pool, either manually by changing the count or automatically with [Slurm autoscale](./terraform_cloud.md#enable-magic-castle-autoscaling), it can become beneficial to reduce the time spent configuring the machine when it boots for the first time, hence reducing the time requires before it becomes available in Slurm.
+When scaling the compute node pool, either manually by changing the count or automatically with [Slurm autoscale](./terraform_cloud.md#enable-magic-castle-autoscaling), it can become beneficial to reduce the time spent configuring the machine when it boots for the first time, hence reducing the time required before it becomes available in Slurm.
 One way to achieve this is to clone the root disk of a fully configured compute node and use it as the base image of future compute nodes.